Éxodo: Songs

-Tracks 17–24

-"Gimme a Second" with Rich the Kid is a trap song which features lyrics revolving around a rags to riches theme, while "Put Em in the Fridge" is a Spanglish corrido-trap song, featuring incorporations of hip hop beats, where both Peso Pluma and Cardi B rap about transporting cocaine.
-"Pa No Pensar" with Quavo is a emo-trap corrido which revolves around smoking to escape reality, while "Peso Completo" with Arcángel, features a mention of the neighborhood of Condado, Santurce.
-The musical theme of "Bellakeo" with Anitta revolves around being flirtatious, including a reference to reggaeton duo Plan B.

-"Mala", which features a guest appearance from Ryan Castro, is a reggaeton song with a "hypnotizing [and] hip-swiveling" drum beat.
+Serving as the opener to the second disc of Éxodo, "Gimme a Second" with Rich the Kid is a trap song which features lyrics revolving around a rags to riches theme, while "Put Em in the Fridge" is a Spanglish corrido-trap song, featuring incorporations of hip-hop beats, where both Peso Pluma and Cardi B rap about transporting cocaine.
+"Pa No Pensar" with Quavo is an emo-trap corrido which revolves around smoking to escape reality, while "Peso Completo" with Arcángel, features a mention of the neighborhood of Condado, Santurce.
+The musical theme of "Bellakeo" with Anitta revolves around being flirtatious, including a reference to reggaeton duo Plan B. "Mala", which features a guest appearance from Ryan Castro, is a reggaeton song with a "hypnotizing [and] hip-swiveling" drum beat.
 "Tommy & Pamela" with Kenia Os is a reggaeton song, whose title is a reference to American musician Tommy Lee and Canadian-American actress Pamela Anderson, where its lyrics are about "recreating" the mentioned partners' sex tape.
 The album's closing track, "Teka" with DJ Snake features Peso Pluma rapping about dancing in a discoteca (discothèque), interpolating lyrics from Farruko's 2011 single "Pa' Romper la Discoteca".